-2. Upload Excel File to Google Drive and then Open
+2. Upload Excel File to Google Drive and Then Open to Convert Excel Sheet

-- First, go to your Google Drive using the following link and log in to your Google Account:
+- Go to your Google Drive using the following link and log in to your Google Account:

 - Then, click on the New button on the left top corner of the Webpage.

 - Here, click on the File upload option.